Melyns/prompt-extractor/README.md

 Simple python script for extracting prompts from images generated with ForgeUI or A1111.

+**Important**: Only works with images that were saved as .png format

 ## Usage

 1. Place `prompt-extractor.py` in the directory containing your images.
 (Example: `C:\Users\User\Pictures\WebUI`)